canjs/canjs/index.md

 ## Examples

-Examples of CanJS.
+Check out these sweet aps built in CanJS.

 ### Todo

+![CanJS Todo App](images/examples/todo.png "CanJS Todo App")

 A simple todo application written in the style of [TodoMVC](https://github.com/addyosmani/todomvc/).
-There is an implementation for each library supported by CanJS including demos of using [templated event binding](#can_control-templated_event_handlers_pt_2) to bind to widget events in Dojo and YUI.

-This application is a good example of how powerful [EJS Live Binding](#can_ejs-live_binding) is.
+There is an implementation for each library supported by CanJS including an __extra__  Dojo, YUI, and jQuery one using [templated event binding](#can_control-templated_event_handlers_pt_2) to bind to widget events.
+Todo is a good example of the power of [EJS's live binding](#can_ejs-live_binding).

-![CanJS Todo App](images/examples/todo.png "CanJS Todo App")

 __View the App__